srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Document Enquire class and small code examples (2 days).
   July 6th-11th :
-      * Rewrap the Stem class and Writable Database class and provide errors as return values for the functions which throw.
+      * Rewrap the Stem class and Writable Database class and provide errors as return values for the functions which throw.(3 days)

+      * Code for constructors and overloaded functions becuase of rewrapping.(2 days)

-      * Document both the classes.
+      * Document both the classes.(1 day)
   July 13th-18th :
-      * Rewrap the TermGenerator class and provide the conversions for enum.
+      * Rewrap the TermGenerator class and provide the conversions for enum.(3 days)

+      * Code for constructors and overloaded functions becuase of rewrapping.(2 days)

-      * Document the TermGenerator class.
+      * Document the TermGenerator class.(1 day)
   July 20th-25th:
-      * Support Range Processors and Field Processors.
+      * Support Range Processors and Field Processors.(2 days)

-      * Document both the Classes and demonstrate the usage of derived classes.
+      * Document both the Classes and demonstrate the usage of derived classes.(2 days)

-      * Review the work done so far and fix the bugs if any.
+      * Review the work done so far and fix the bugs if any.(1 day)

       * Provide automated tests far classes implementend so far.
-  July 27th:
+(1 day) July 27th:
       * Phase 2 Evaluation.